AragornWrath/Team-Freaky-Deployment/README.md

 * Login and logout models
 * Convert the mongo code to sqlite code

-# Trip Notification Feature
+# Project part 3 object 3:

-This feature enables users to receive email alerts when a friend adds them to a trip on our platform.
-Once a user is added to a trip, our system automatically generates an email notification to inform them about the addition.
+# Email Security Notification Feature

-This ensures seamless communication and collaboration among trip participants, enhancing the overall trip planning experience.
+This feature enables users to receive email alerts when there are too many incorrect login attempts on their account.

 **In order to use this feature:**

-Make sure that you are logged in with a valid username.
-After this, navigate to “Trips” page.
-On the “Trips” page, you will see all the trips that you have created as a user and all the trips you have been added to.
-Each trip item has a field to add friends.
-To add friends to the trip, type your friend’s username - In order for this feature to work accordingly, you will have to type in a valid username.- in this field, and click on the “Add a Friend” button below.
-If such an action is successful, we will notify the user you added to the trip that they have been added to a trip, and after refreshing the page, your friend’s username will show up on the trip item.
+Create an account with a valid username, password, and email address.
+Go to the login page.
+Try to login with your correct name but incorrect password 5 times.
+On the fifth time an email will be sent to the email address associated with your account alerting you of the potential security risk on your account.